axelerant/create-drupal-theme/README.md

 ### Image minification

 The theme provides inbuild minification via [gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin).
 This is setup by default, all we have to do is to add the images under `/images` directory.

+### TypeScript support

+The Kashmir theme comes with support for [TypeScript](https://www.typescriptlang.org/).
+TypeScript provides all the features of JavaScript with additional features that come with strongly typed programming languages.

+The theme provides `main.ts` file as a sample, if you uncomment the typescript code, you could see the generated `main.js` file under `/dist`.

+There is no additional step needed, just add a `*.ts` file as and when needed and it shall be compiled by the theme.

+### Linting & Prettier support

+Linting and prettier support is included, with standard defaults.
+Please check `.prettierrc`, `.eslintrc` `.eslintignore`.